Start by going to the Lakehead Library Search Page

 |

-You can also search for books on Google and see if we have them through the known book process
+You can also search for books on Google, and see if we have them in our collection through the Google Books process

 How the Library Organizes Books